 Audio players that can be updated as DAAST matures should build support for DAAST into their players as soon as possible.
 Audio players that lack browser support can use DAAST to support client-side tracking.
-Until DAAST is implemented or for players and devices that lack client-side counting abilities, using an ad-injection server to tracks ads on the audio player's behalf is acceptable because it's closer to client-side tracking than relying solely on server counts.
+Until DAAST is implemented for players and devices that lack client-side counting abilities, using an ad-stitching server to tracks ads on the audio player's behalf is acceptable because it's closer to client-side tracking than relying solely on server counts.

-The more that digital audio can support client-side tracking, the more marketers will find digital audio as a viable option to use in their campaigns.
+As digital audio's support for client-side tracking grows, the more marketers will find digital audio as a viable option to use in their campaigns.

-1.3.5 Caching and Asset Transcoding with Ad-Injection
+1.3.5 Caching and Asset Transcoding with Ad-stitching

-An ad-injection server acts on behalf of many different types of clients (e.g. browsers, phones, TVs, stereos, etc.).
-In order to guarantee appropriate asset availability across all of the device types it supports, the ad-injection server may assume responsibility for transcoding any assets it receives.
-In such cases, the ad-injection server may be required to cache DAAST documents from 3rd-party servers in order to accommodate its transcoding needs.
+An ad-stitching server acts on behalf of many different types of clients (e.g. browsers, phones, TVs, stereos, etc.).
+In order to guarantee appropriate asset availability across all of the device types it supports, the ad-stitching server may assume responsibility for transcoding any assets it receives.
+In such cases, the ad-stitching server may be required to cache DAAST documents from 3rd-party servers in order to accommodate its transcoding needs.

-Ad-injector document caching changes the one-to-one correspondence between the client and the ad server.
-Impressions and tracking events are counted correctly and assets are up-to-date within reasonable time frames using an ad-injection server, but in this model, the DAAST response document and its enclosed assets may be cached and used for many clients, and therefore, listeners.
+Ad-stitching document caching changes the one-to-one correspondence between the client and the ad server.
+Impressions and tracking events are counted correctly and assets are up-to-date within reasonable time frames using an ad-stitching server, but in this model, the DAAST response document and its enclosed assets may be cached and used for many clients, and therefore, listeners.

-Until the industry has standardized some best practices for the ad-injection server business model, parties to a digital audio transaction should make note of this practice and discuss its implications in their audio campaigns.
+Until the industry has standardized some best practices for the ad-stitching server business model, parties to a digital audio transaction should make note of this practice and discuss its implications in their audio campaigns.